The doorbell rang, there was the voice of the postman holding a box that I recognized as a USPS box.

 To my Mom, Dad, Doc and Andrea – thank you.
 I needed a laugh and you inspired me to get creative and have some fun with pie making again.

-My wife will say that I am a messy baker in the kitchen, but I am sure she will have no problem sampling the pies!
+some folks say i am a messy baker in the kitchen, but I am sure she will have no problem sampling the pies!

 After all, swiss butter should make an amazing American Pie crust!